 Intended Learning Outcomes

-Graduates of the BSCSC program will have obtained the following student outcomes:
+Graduates of the BSEMS program will have attained the following student outcomes:

-- An ability to use current techniques, skills, and tools necessary for computing practices.
+An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice;